 Help you hone your 30-second pitch and get away from internal lingo.

 If you do a search for “marketing consultant,” you’re going to find almost 2 billion search results on Google.
 Don’t hire the first one that catches your eye.
 Do your research.
 Check out what types of industries they work with.
 Find someone who works with businesses similar to yours.
 Read reviews and testimonials.

 Then schedule a consultation.
-Hiring a marketing consultant should always start with an introductory consultation to get to know the consultant and vet if they seem like they’re the best person to help you with your marketing goals.
+Hiring a marketing consultant should always start with an introductory consultation to get to know the consultant and vet if they seem to be the best person to help you with your marketing goals.

 The mission of Dirty Marketing Group is to help your business identify the most effective tactics available to achieve your business goals through monthly and quarterly consulting subscription services.
 But if you’re not ready to commit to a long-term relationship with a marketing consultant, start with a free consultation to get to know us.